My work explores female identity. I am inspired by women, their relationships with others, and with their own selves.

 In my recent work, parts of the form are likened to landscapes.
 Our memory fills in the missing pieces, and we subconsciously imagine that which is not there.
 These paintings nudge us toward finding the whole that we crave and deserve.

-There are many layers in my work, scraped and scratched to reveal past colors, as if cajoling a response from our own lives to process what we have lost and gained.
+There are many layers in each painting, scraped and scratched to reveal past colors, as if cajoling a response from our own lives to process what we have lost and gained.
 The lines are blurred, and I add paper to help resolve the shapes.
 I have always been inspired by Rothko and find myself dwelling on these words, We are for flat forms because they destroy illusion and reveal truth."